esp-rs/book/src/installation/rust-on-esp.md

 ## Rust in Xtensa
 To this day, there is no `Xtensa` support in the mainline Rust compiler, for this reason, we maintain the [esp-rs/rust] fork that adds support four our `Xtensa` targets.

 `Xtensa` not being supported on Rust mainline is mainly a consequence of `LLVM` not supporting `Xtensa` targets.
-We also maintain an LLVM fork with support for Espressif `Xtensa` targets in [espressif/llvm-project]
+For that reason, we also maintain an LLVM fork with support for Espressif `Xtensa` targets in [espressif/llvm-project]

 > #### A note in upstreaming our forks.
 >